FarahAbdo/QueryCraft/README.md

 ## Contributing

 Contributions to the QueryCraft DBMS project are welcome!
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to make contributions (note: create this file if it doesn't exist).
+Please refer to the `CONTRIBUTING.md` file for guidelines on how to make contributions.

 ## License